 Although Judges may allow a defendant a chance for parole, it still might not be a possibility after prison.
 In order to achieve parole, a man or woman would need to be accepted by the parole board, they will say whether or not they feel as though the prisoner is still a threat to the outside world.
 The parole board looks at the crime committed and the past behavior in prison to determine if they should be released on parole.

-Thank you for reading this article, How Long is a Life Sentence?, if you are looking for more jail, prison, or bail related information, check out our blog. if you or someone you know needs help being released on bail, Sportsman Bailbonds is the place for you.
+Thank you for reading this article, How Long is a Life Sentence?, if you are looking for more jail, prison, or bail related information, check out our blog. if you or someone you know needs help being released on bail in Utah, Sportsman Bailbonds is the place for you.
 You can call us on the phone at 801-623-6877 or contact us online.

 Sportsmans Bail Bonds